cysouw/diathesis/text/c03_prepositions.md

 - *für*
 - *zu*

 It is important to realise that many verbs allow for more than one of these alternations, depending on the reading of the verb/object combination \Next[a,b].
-With the same verb, there might even be combinations that do not allow far any prepositional alternation \Next[c-e].
+With the same verb, there might even be combinations that do not allow for any prepositional alternation \Next[c-e].

 \ex.
  \a.
 Er spielt die Geige.
 Er spielt auf der Geige
  \b.
 Er spielt den letzen Akt.
-Er spielt in den letzen Akt.
+Er spielt in dem letzen Akt.
  \c.
 Er spielt Billard.
  \d.
 Er spielt einen Walzer.
  \e.
 Er spielt den Narren.